elixir-ecto/tds/README.md

 The tests require an addition to your hosts file to connect to your sql server database.

-<IP OF SQL SERVER>	sqlserverl.local
+<IP OF SQL SERVER>	sqlserver.local

 Additionally SQL authentication needs to be used for connecting and testing.
 Add the user test_user with access to the database test_db.
 See one of the test files for the connection information and port number.